Fernando-A-Rocha/mta-add-models/README.md

 Check the [quick testing](#quick-testing) to understand how to load mods from within the `newmodels` resource (easier).

-You have at your disposal the following exported functions, [see code to understand](/newmodels/server.lua):
+You have at your disposal the following exported functions, [see code to understand](/newmodels/server.lua) and [example to see implementation](/newmodels-example/server.lua):
 - `addExternalMod_IDFilenames(elementType, id, base_id, name, path)`
 - `addExternalMod_CustomFilenames(elementType, id, base_id, name, path_dff, path_txd, path_col)`
 - `removeExternalMod(id)`